sloctl

 --replay

-- This functionality allows you to create SLOs and run Replay for them in a single step.
-It will also work for existing SLOs
+key points- With this flag, you can create SLOs and run Replay for them in a single step.
+It also works for existing SLOs.

-- If any or all Replays fail, the applied changes won't be rolled back
+- If any or all Replay jobs fail, the changes you applied with the YAML definitions won't be rolled back.

 sloctl replay